Gloucestershire's councils earn £30m from car park charges

 Councils in Gloucestershire have raised nearly £30m from car parking charges over the past three years, the BBC has learned.

 There are 104 council car parks with hourly rates ranging from 20p to £1.60.

 Earlier this month the Forest of Dean District Council joined the county's other five district councils in charging for parking.

-The county council, responsible for on-street car parking, brought in £6.3m in net profit last year.'Cash cow'
+The county council, responsible for on-street car parking, brought in £6.3m in net profit last year.

 The councils which raised the most from off-street car parking are Cheltenham, Gloucester City Council and the Cotswolds.

 Martin Quantock, manager of the Cheltenham Business Partnership, said: "There is an understanding among traders the council needs to raise revenue, but the town must remain competitive and there is no point milking the cash cow".

 He believes Cheltenham Borough Council does have the right car parking pricing policy but said traders and shoppers might be attracted by one-off promotions and free parking in the evenings.